Bilingualism and interculturality: challenges, limits and solutions. (6667-BILIN18)

 Pricing from October, 2nd 2018 (included)

-For people who register and make the payment from October, 2nd 2018 (if applicable), even if they have previously made the registration, the prices that will apply will be those of the following table.
+For those who will complete payment from October, 2nd 2018 (if applicable), even if they had registered earlier, the FEES that will apply are those of the following table .

 Attendees Speakers Speakers (doctoral students & partner institutions) Fee 55 € 150 € 130 €

 - Department of Foreign Languages and Linguistics, UNED.
 (Coordinator)

 - Professor Tony Liddicoat

 c/ Guzmán el Bueno, 133 - Edificio Germania - 1ª planta

 Teléfono: 91 386 32 02